beeware/briefcase/docs/en/how-to/publishing/android.md

 compliance details for your app; if there are any missing, you'll be prompted to complete those details.

-Once you've completed those details, select **Publishing Overvie** from the navigation sidebar.
+Once you've completed those details, select **Publishing Overview** from the navigation sidebar.
 You should see "Changes ready to send for review", and a button marked **Send for review**.
 Click this button.